my-language-skills/books4languages-book-child-theme-for-pressbooks/README.md

 ## Changelog
 ### 1.4.8
 * **ADDITIONS**
+  * New 404.php
   * Integration with wp-print
   * If wp-print is activated, titles are links to current page
 * **MODIFICATIONS**
+ * Buy page integrated with RCP
+ * Private page style like 404
  * Images optimiced to 64 colors png 8 ImageAlpha and ImageOptim)
  * index.php now use a custom style and order (Alpha version)
  * new sprite css file for simple metadata relations icons.